elasticdev/infrastructure/stacks/_ed_configs/azure_kubernetes/_documentation/README.md

-# Deploy Kubernetes Cluser on Azure
+# Deploy Kubernetes Cluster on Azure